An all-hive mead uses the cappings after harvesting the honey and some old combs with plenty of pollen too; nutrients for the yeast.

-Add 1.25ml of bicarb or tartaric acid per 0.5 adjustment on 5 litres.
+Add 1.25ml of bicarb or tartaric acid per 0.5 adjustment on 5 litres in small tranches.
 After mixing in recheck pH.
-I usually do my levels before fermentation, but have needed to do it at racking some times.
+I usually do my measurements before fermentation but have also needed to do it at racking some times.

-Saligna honey tends towards alkaline.
-So I always add 5ml of Tartaric acid, or lemon juice, if I use it.
+So I always add 5ml of lemon juice, if it's alkaline.

 If your pH is 3 add 1.25ml Bicarb.
 If it is 5 then use 1.25 ml Tartaric acid; both in powder form.
-Stir without adding air into the mix; it may start an oxidisation process, which might end up with a vinegar.
+Stir without adding air into the mix; it may start an oxidisation process; you might end up with a vinegar.

 Today I did the second rack and tested the pH.
 The colour on the test strip doesn't clearly match the given colours on the card.

 My pH appeared to be about 1.5 so tentatively added 1/2 tsp bicarb powder when doing the second rack.
 It foamed quite badly and overflowed; next time I will add it more slowly.